Should you usability test your website or app?

 What is usability testing?

-Putting it simply, usability testing evaluates a product by testing it on real users.
-This can be done via various methods, but typically involves giving users tasks to complete (with varying levels of difficulty) under controlled conditions, and observing them to see how easily they complete each tasks.
+Putting it simply, usability testing evaluates a product by testing on real users.
+This can be done via various methods, but typically involves setting users tasks to complete (with varying levels of difficulty) under controlled conditions, and observing them to see how easily they complete each task.

-The aim is to identify any areas of improvement, or potential problems that are causing user frustration, so they can be fixed.
+The aim is to identify areas of improvement, or potential problems that are causing user frustration, so they can be fixed.

 What is being measured?